AndieWill510/tinydoor/Options/015-they-said-ok.md

 ## Mercy

 That okay changed the shape of what staying alive could look like.
 I found my (re)birth home.
-It gave me nourishment to launch, and later I needed to leave home and make community with other trans people.
+It gave me nourishment to launch, like a young adult, and make community with other trans people.
 But part of me could have stayed there forever.

 ---